encodedobjects/encodedobjects.github.io/src/pages/projects/shades/index.md

 # Brief

-_Shades: Captured Horizons_ is site-specific mapping video installation.
+_Shades: Captured Horizons_ is a site-specific mapping video installation.

 # Outside the Box